Discover Magic Hiking to Maroon Bells in Aspen

 White Aspen Forest

-Aspen trees grow quickly and well on gravel slopes.
+Aspen trees grow quickly and competently on gravel slopes.
 They have good longevity because they’re more likely to survive avalanches in the wintertime.
 As you walk through the forest, you can hear them “quaking” when the wind blows their butterfly-like leaves.

-I crossed paths with other hikers about every 15 minutes coming down the trail or passing me by.
+I crossed paths with other hikers about every 15 minutes, coming down the trail or passing me by.
 I’m a “slow and steady” hiker with old lungs and no prizes to win, so I’m accustomed to being passed.

-About halfway up, I heard what I thought were the telltale sounds of clicking hikers poles behind me.
+About halfway up, I heard what I thought were the telltale sounds of clicking hikers’ poles behind me.
 I looked behind and thought I saw someone move, so I waited to let them pass.
 Nobody came, so I kept walking.

-After a distance, I again heard the clicking, this time accompanied by grunting that seemed again to be heading in my direction.
+After a distance, I again heard the clicking.
+This time, accompanied by grunting that seemed again to be heading in my direction.
 I shouted, “Hello?” but the only response was another grunt.

 Hey!
 Hello?
 Hey!
 Hey!
 Hello?
 Hello?